Like, OMG. This one is so easy.

 The chance you will ever be attacked by a bear is approximately one in 2.1 million, according to the National Park Service.

-Petpedia says that the 2.1 factoid is according to the National Park Service, which I cannot find where they say it online.
-But I'm going to believe it due to the other similar factoids found online.
+Petpedia says that the 2.1 factoid is according to the National Park Service.
+But I cannot find where they say it online.
+Still, I'm going to believe it due to the other similar factoids found online.

 So one in 2.1 million doesn't put your mind to rest?